Student finalist teams

 In this section, there are many wonderful resources available for contestants which will help strengthen your entry and hone your pitch.
-In addition to library research guidance and video production support, we offer consultation appointments with UNH students who are trained and experienced with the SVIC and the problem-solving methodology of Human-Centered Design.
-Click the link below to make an appointment.
+In addition to library research guidance and video production support, we recommend Idea Coaching through the UNH ECenter (see next section).

 1. Defining the problem & your solution

 As you begin, ask yourself some of these questions as they pertain to your idea: